gatogato999/hearthgreen/README.md

       appropriate values .
 - [ x ] a [delete] button to remove the whole plant type from the cart
 - [ x ] a [ chechout ] button (displays the message "coming soon")
-- [  ] a [ continue shopping] button that links to the product listing page
+- [ x ] a [ continue shopping] button that links to the product listing page